EllieWalsch/readme-generator/README.md

 ## Usage

 In the terminal, type "node index.js" and answer the following prompts.
 After each prompt is complete, a generatedREADME file will appear in the root directory.
 You may now use the README file for your project!
+This readme will include clickable links to your Github account, email, and for more information about the license.
+It will also include a table of contents for easy access.
 [Click here for a walkthrough video.](https://drive.google.com/file/d/1UEfcYHGRZf2_DnKUeL79DO5qy-asTZNC/view)

 ![Readme Generator](./images/readme-generator-screenshot.png)